Palm Valley, Williamson County, Texas

 The community was named for its founder, Swedish settler Anna Palm, a widow with six sons, who arrived in 1853.
 The family lived in tents, and eventually built a house.
 The Palm family was shortly followed by other Swedish immigrants.
 The Palm Valley Lutheran Church was built in 1872 and doubled as a schoolhouse.
 In 1970, the church was designated a Recorded Texas Historic Landmark.

-Anna's son Andrew J. Palm built his own home in 1873.
+Anna's son, Andrew J. Palm, built his own home in 1873.
 The house was moved to Round Rock in 1976.
-Two years later the home was also designated a Recorded Texas Historic Landmark and is open to the public as the Palm House Museum.
+Two years later the home was also designated a Recorded Texas Historic Landmark and was open to the public as the Palm House Museum.
+In 2019, the museum closed its doors.
 By the beginning of the 21st century, Palm Valley Lutheran Church remained but the community had lost its distinct identity.